Why Yahushua the Messiah Had to Die

 The Resurrections in Scriptures

-We should be aware that Yahweh has predetermined much more for mankind than a simple existence as mortal, flesh-and-blood creatures.
-However, few are cognizant that his plan for mankind’s afterlife is predicated upon a resurrection from the dead.
+However, few are mindful that Yahweh’s plan for mankind’s afterlife is predicated upon a resurrection from the dead.
 Indeed, in the book of Hebrews, the “resurrection of the dead” is declared to be one of the fundamental doctrines of Scriptures,1 one which is strongly proclaimed throughout both the Old and New Testaments.

 Basic Doctrine